Regardless of what industry you are in or what expertise you have, you are the expert. The knowledge that you have is valuable to someone.

-Don’t under estimate your knowledge.
+Don’t underestimate your knowledge.
 Your experience has made you the expert.

-Those of us who knew her pretty well were laughing when we asked her about her career choice, because for the three or four years that we had known her, she complained over and over about the math, algebra, and trigonometry classes that she had to take in school.
+Those of us who knew her pretty well were laughing when we asked her about her career choice.
+For the three or four years that we had known her, she complained over and over about her math classes.
 These classes were her nemesis.
-After a little teasing from us, she replied by saying, “In order to teach fourth grade math, I just have to be an expert at fifth-grade math.”
+After a little teasing from us, she replied by saying, “In order to teach fourth-grade math, I just have to be an expert at fifth-grade math.”
 That day, I learned a prophetic life lesson…

 For instance, let’s say that you are a restaurant manager who turned around a struggling location.
 How many other managers are there in the world who would want to hear how you did it?
 You’d be the expert at restaurant turnarounds (especially if you were able to do it a second or third time).
-Or, if you are a dentist who is really good at getting your patients to show up for every sixth month check-up, then other dentists would pay dearly to figure out how you do it.
+Or, if you are a dentist who is really good at getting your patients to show up for every sixth-month check-up, then other dentists would pay dearly to figure out how you do it.
 Whatever you do on a day-to-day basis makes you the expert at that activity.

 Because you are the expert, you have credibility in the marketplace.

 I had been teaching presentation skills classes for about ten years, and I ended up getting a contract to teach presentation skills and leadership for members of the Associated General Contractors.
-After teaching classes for these member companies for a couple of years, the participants began to think of me as being an expert in the commercial construction industry.
+After teaching classes for these member companies for a while, the participants began to think of me as being an expert in the commercial construction industry.
 Keep in mind that I had never once built a big skyscraper.
 In fact, I knew very little about the day to day operations of general contractors.
 However, because I had worked with so many general contractors in that first couple of years, I had more expertise in the industry than other leadership and presentation coaches.
 I had developed a specialty.

-A friend of mine decided that every sales trainer targets car dealerships as potential customers, so instead, he decided to specialize in conducting sales training for salespeople who sell trailer houses.
+A friend of mine decided that every sales trainer targets car dealerships as potential customers.
+So instead, he decided to specialize in conducting sales training for salespeople who sell trailer houses.
 Since he had very little competition in this industry, he quickly became the go-to expert.